 PGX is a special soluble fiber matrix that is primarily used to help control blood sugar levels and appetite.
 However, it is extremely useful as well as a gastrointestinal tract tonic in patients with IBS.
 Dosage: 2.5 grams before meals.

-Peppermint Oil Complex with Oregano Oil from Natural Factors provides volatile oils from peppermint, oregano, and caraway seed oil in an enteric-coated capsule so that it does not break down in the stomach but is instead delivered to the small and large intestine.
+Enteric-coated Peppermint Oil provides volatile oils from peppermint, oregano, and caraway seed oil in an enteric-coated capsule so that it does not break down in the stomach but is instead delivered to the small and large intestine.
 Preparations containing peppermint oil in enteric-coated capsules have been shown to be very effective in IBS.
 Take one or two capsules three times daily twenty minutes before meals.

 Probiotic supplements supplying Lactobacillus acidophilus and Bifidobacteria species are very important in IBS.
-Take a product that will provide 5-10 billion live bacteria daily.
-We have gotten a great deal of positive feedback on BB536 a special Bifidobacteria in the RevitalX Probiotic with BB536 from Natural Factors.
+Take a product that will provide at least 10 billion live bacteria daily.

 Artichoke extract appears quite helpful in IBS.
 The evidence is provided by the results of several studies in patients with various digestive disorders including symptoms associated with IBS.
 Artichoke extract appears to be most helpful for abdominal pain, bloating, constipation, lack of appetite, and nausea.
 I would give the enteric-coated peppermint oil a try first, however.
 The dosage for artichoke extract is 300 to 600 mg three times daily.